JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “‘Is it on the road to this house, and on no other, that the English gentleman will travel to-day?’
 ‘Has the English gentleman got It about him?’
-I suspect,” says Mr. Franklin, pulling a little sealed paper parcel out of his pocket, “that ‘It’ means THIS.
+I suspect,” says Mr. Franklin, pulling a little sealed paper parcel out of his pocket, “that ‘It’ means _This_.
 And ‘this,’ Betteredge, means my uncle Herncastle’s famous Diamond.”

 “Good Lord, sir!”
 I broke out, “how do you come to be in charge of the